climatepolicyradar/global-stocktake/docs/Taxonomy explainers/Adaptation.md

 ## Summary

 References to adaptation were identified using a keyword search.
-For more information about our approach, please see our methodology.
+For more information about our approach, please see our [methodology](../METHODOLOGY.md)..

 ## Methodology